nutonomy/nuscenes-devkit/docs/schema_nuimages.md

 sample
 ---------
 A sample is an annotated keyframe selected from a large pool of images in a log.
-Every sample has up to 13 lidar sample_datas and 13 camera sample_datas corresponding to it.
+Every sample has up to 13 camera sample_datas corresponding to it.
-These include the actual lidar and camera keyframe sample_datas, which can be accessed via the `key_*_token` fields.
+These include the keyframe, which can be accessed via `key_camera_token`.
 ```
 sample {
    "token":                   <str> -- Unique record identifier.
    "timestamp":               <int> -- Unix time stamp.
    "log_token":               <str> -- Foreign key pointing to the log.
    "key_camera_token":        <str> -- Foreign key of the sample_data corresponding to the camera keyframe.
-   "key_lidar_token":         <str> -- Foreign key of the sample_data corresponding to the lidar keyframe.
 }
 ```